Skip NavigationSkip to Primary Content

 Before Your Phone Consult

-Please read over the "Client Information Packetand the "I-131 Treatment Prep Packet" and be prepared with medical questions for Dr. Decker.
 It is very helpful for the most productive phone consultation if you have a good grasp of the process including diagnostic testing.
-The client handout with FAQ is meant to lay a good foundation that we build on during our conversation.
+These items will lay a good foundation that we build on during our conversation.

 Within ~ 1 week prior to meet and greet